typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-duplicate-type-constituents.md

 ### `ignoreIntersections`

-When set to true, duplicate checks on intersection type members are ignored.
+When set to true, duplicate checks on intersection type constituents are ignored.

 ### `ignoreUnions`

-When set to true, duplicate checks on union type members are ignored.
+When set to true, duplicate checks on union type constituents are ignored.